thaliapena12/slack/README.md

 ### Future Expansions

-- Implements more features in WebSocket instead of REST, similiar to Slack's implementation.
+- Implement more features in WebSocket instead of REST, similiar to Slack's implementation.
-- Implements workspace.
+- Implement workspace.
-- Implements more test coverage.
+- Implement more test coverage.
 - Optimization:
-  - More advanced webpack config.
+  - More advance webpack config.
   - Prerendering.

 ---